ObsidianLabs/CKB-Studio/README.md

   <img src="./screenshots/node_list_empty.png" width="800px">
 </p>

 To create a new CKB node instance, click the *New Instance* button.
-You need to select a *block assembler* as the miner, so make sure you have created a keypair in the [Keypair Manager](#ckb-keypair-manager).
+You need to select a *block assembler* as the miner so make sure you have created keypairs in the [Keypair Manager](#ckb-keypair-manager).

 <p align="center">
   <img src="./screenshots/create_node_instance.png" width="800px">